 In her class last semester, every student had access to a smartphone and a computer.
 So, she set the bar a little higher.
 “The result was amazing.
 The students produced content that was more creative, more focused and more real-world than ever before.
 This was exactly what people in the TV news industry were having to do, too.”

 That experience has already paid off.
 She said, “A few short months after the pivot, students started applying for jobs, and each one of them was able to tell an interviewer, ‘I didn’t sit around during the COVID shutdown, I actually worked and produced content just like you did.
 Here’s my latest story.’”

-In her classes this fall, Zamarripa plans to take a deeper dive into how students can make remote reporting and newscasting look professional with a few critical tips and tricks.
+In her classes this fall, Zamarripa is taking a deeper dive into how students can make remote reporting and newscasting look professional with a few critical tips and tricks.
 “The coronavirus pandemic is forcing journalists to think outside the box.
 We’re moving away from traditional reporting techniques.
 How we mic people up, how close we get, the lenses we use, the writing style, the editing process – it’s all changing in some form or fashion,” she says.

-Additionally, she’ll invite some local TV news reporters to join her live Zoom sessions to talk about real-world experiences they are dealing with and to give feedback on her students’ work.
+Additionally, she has invited some local TV news reporters to join her classes via Zoom to talk about real-world experiences they are dealing with and to give feedback on her students’ work.